kyma-project/kyma/resources/monitoring/charts/grafana/README.md

 ## Unique Dashboard Identifier

-The Unique Dashboard Identifier or uid allows having consistent URL’s for accessing dashboards from lambda ui.
+The Unique Dashboard Identifier or UID allows having consistent URLs for accessing dashboards from the lambda UI.
 This UID is defined in the `*-dashboard.json` file.

 >**Important:** Change the uid will break the url used to access specific dashboards from lambda ui.